njnmco/odinochka/README.md

 2. Convert using
   `jq '[{ts:3, name:"pinboard", tabs:[   .[] | {title:.description, url:.href, favicon:"", pinned:false} ], urls:[.[].href] }]' downloads/pinbord.json >pinboard.out`
 3. Import the converted json

+### Restoring from a crashed computer with odinochka

+Odinochka uses Chrome's internal database to store all tabs.
+The database folder is located in `~/.config/google-chrome/Default/IndexedDB/chrome-extension_gdoeiedioceagbkajogciogiopdgpoba_0.indexeddb.leveldb/`.
+Close chrome, copy that folder from the old Chrome Profile folder on the old disk to a new profile folder.
+Restart chrome and odinochka should be populated.